 Ludlow Methodist Church

 Part of the Palmers' Talk and Tea series.
-Tickets (limited seating): £5 on door (tea and cake included).
+Tickets (limited seating): £5.50 on the door (tea and cake included).

 Details of these and other events HERE